Testimonial submitted 5/13/2016 by:

 Shooter: Karl Lippard

-Witnesses: Charles Henderson, Steve Davis, George Wright, Randall Crumrine, Scott McIntire, et al.
+Witnesses: Charles Henderson, Steve Davis, George Wright, Randall Crimson, Scott McIntire, et al.

 Range: 600 yards